 In the little town of Three Rivers, California, near the south entrance to Sequoia National Park, there are several motels.
 I stayed at this Comfort Inn and found it to be quite nice and comfortable with reasonably priced rates.
 You can check on availability, features and prices or you can make reservations here: Comfort Inn

 Visalia is about a half-hour drive west of the south entrance to Sequoia NP.
 It offers a larger selection of accommodations.
 Click on the following links to check features and prices or to make a reservation: Econolodge is a budget priced hotel.
-Holiday Inn and Marriott are more moderately priced.
+Hampton Inn and Marriott are more moderately priced.